Tahanyemad16/IEEE-CS-25-BACKEND/Laravel/Readme.md

 ## 10-What is Livewire?
   **Livewire** is a full-stack framework for Laravel that makes building dynamic interfaces simple, without leaving the comfort of Laravel.It allows us to write highly interactive web apps with PHP, Laravel, and Blade.
 No more bending the knee to a client-side JavaScript framework.
 Livewire got your back!
 Livewire let you create the interactivity of an SPA without having to learn yet-another frontend framework.
-  - How the he*k does this work?
+  - How we do this work?
     - Livewire renders the initial component output with the page (like a Blade include).
 This way, it's SEO friendly.
     - When an interaction occurs, Livewire makes an AJAX request to the server with the updated data.
     - The server re-renders the component and responds with the new HTML.